fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-encounter-intro.md

 For example a laboratory information system may have it's own Kanta Medical Records capabilities and will archive lab results directly to Kanta.
 It receives encounter id in SMART App Launch context.
-Laboratory system can resolve Palvelutapahtuma´s OID identifier by fetching the encounter resource.
+Laboratory system can resolve *palvelutapahtuma*'s OID identifier by fetching the encounter resource.

 #### How to communicate palvelutapahtuma via FHIR encounter?